 A Legal Alien by New York

-Here is an account of an immigrant professional when she moved into an address to remember just 10 minutes away from the World Trade Center Memorial in New York City.
+Here is an account of an immigrant professional written for her to remember for life, when she moved into a residential neighbourhood just 10 minutes away from the World Trade Center Memorial in New York City, into a beautiful place in journal square, New Jersey.

 I took the South-west Airlines from Cleveland anxious to move into my new apartment this cold winter evening of 2007.
 I was sharing a two-bedroom apartment with Pausha whom I got acquainted with at my work place.
 Being a Jersey-Born Kid, she was familiar with the locality like the palm of her hands.
 She found a nice homely place at a very good bargain.